crowdsecurity/crowdsec-docs/crowdsec-docs/docs/user_guides/lapi_management.md

 To allow a machine to communicate with the Local API, the machine needs to be validated by an administrator of the Local API.

-There are two ways to register a crowdsec to a Local API.
+There are two ways to register a CrowdSec to a Local API.

 * You can create a machine directly on the API server that will be automatically validated by running the following command on the server where the API is installed: